 The Scottish Arbitration Centre in Edinburgh has facilities for arbitration, mediation and other dispute hearings.

 Ombudsmen investigate and resolve complaints about public and private organisations.
-They are often a last resort when complaints can't be sorted out though an organisation's own complaints procedure.
+They are often a last resort when complaints cannot be sorted out though an organisation's own complaints procedure.

 Ombudsmen are free to use, and their decision isn't binding.
 This means you can use another dispute resolution process or take your case to court if you're unhappy with the decision.